 Joe Simon is a very underrated and yet a highly respected Soul singer in Soul circles.

-Born in Louisiana, as a child, Joe began singing in his fathers Baptist church.
+Born in Louisiana (to Meria and Nelse Simon), as a child, Joe began singing in his fathers Baptist church.

 His family relocated to Oakland in California during the late 1950's.

 Joe then joined the Golden West Gospel Singers, who moved from the Gospel sound to a more secular based output.

 The ensemble changed their name to the Golden Tones in 1959, releasing 'Little Island Girl' b/w 'Doreetha', which was followed by the single 'You Left Me Here To Cry Alone' b/w 'Ocean Of Tears'.

 'my adorable one' b/w 'say (that my love is true)' - 1964 / 'let's do it over' b/w 'the whoo pee' - 1965

 Following the release, Hush Records owners, Gary and Carla Thompson, urged Joe to take on a solo career, which he pursued with the Veejay imprint releasing 'My Adorable One' in 1964.

 Prior to this release, Joe had previiously recorded on several labels, including Irral, Dot and GeeBee.

 In 1965, Joe charted with 'Let's Do It Over' on Veejay, reaching number 13 on Billboard's R&B chart.